Making half-square triangles with the Most Popular Method

 Cut fabric squares

 For this method, you need two squares, each an inch larger than the finished size you want.
-For example, if you want 4″ units, cut 5″ squares.
+(The finishes size is the size it will be in the quilt, not including seam allowances.)

 If you are VERY accurate, you can get away with only adding 7/8″, but this doesn’t leave you any room for error.
 Most people prefer to make it a bit bigger, and trim off the extra later.